“O, thou art fairer than the evening air clad in the beauty of a thousand stars.” – Christopher Marlowe

-There’s a moment in the top of the scent when this smells like the perfumer has distilled old ladies, resplendent with a urine-like note as well.
+There’s a moment in the top of the scent when this smells like the perfumer has distilled that stereotypical powdery toilet water from the 1950s vibe that my grandma used to smell of.
 Whilst there’s not that much in the listed notes that would necessarily make you file it in the ‘challenging’ bracket straight away, in wearing it we found it to definitely be a perfume with a distinct and large personality which won’t appeal to everyone.
 That said, if you like things on the more indolic side of the florals then it’s definitely worth you having a try of this one too.

 Once you have recovered and adjusted from the assault of the top, the perfume settles into a dry, floral rhythm.
 It’s very soapy, and reminded us distinctly of violets and Imperial Leather soap – probably from all the ground-up old ladies that surely must be one of the key ingredients in this.

 We couldn’t exactly discern apricot in the heart, but the perfume smells like the texture of apricot skin.
 If that even makes sense.
 It has this furry, dry, velvety quality.
 That just does not quit.
 And you get the sense that if you licked it it would make your tongue feel really funny.

 Marlowe is much less violent in its heart and the flourish with which it entered the stage begin to calm and slow down a little.